rvsrvs/jasdev.github.io/thoughts.md

 Unpolished, developed over time.

+## 2/8/2017

+- Have a few thoughts I’ll post in the morning.
+For now, time to rest.
+A lot to digest from this week.
+Can’t wait to distill it with John tomorrow, beyond grateful for our friendship and how he “[bet on me prematurely](https://twitter.com/jxxf/status/464246272896286720).”

 ## 2/3/2017

 - Noticing [more](https://twitter.com/aprilzero) and [more](https://twitter.com/KrauseFx) peeps unfollowing _everyone_ on Twitter.
 Felix even [made a tool for this](https://twitter.com/KrauseFx/status/827340707106938881) that backs up your current following graph.